 The opening number, an amazing rendition of the Rolling Stones “Sympathy for the Devil” certainly had the audience entranced and from there on you could sense the expectation building in the crowd.

-Never the Bride with Nikki Lamborn (vocals) and Catherine “Been” Feeney (piano, guitar, vocals) ably supported by drums and lead guitar ( who also provided some incredible guitar solos) provided a first set combining their wonderful original material, which was equally as powerful as the other covers they play which included a wonderful version of “Me and Bobby Mcgee” (Kris Kristofferson).
+Never the Bride with Nikki Lamborn (vocals) and Catherine “Been” Feeney (piano, guitar, vocals) ably supported by drums and lead guitar ( who also provided some incredible guitar solos) provided a first set combining their wonderful original material, which was equally as powerful as the other covers they play and which included a wonderful version of “Me and Bobby Mcgee” (Kris Kristofferson).

 The first set was ended triumphantly with the bands tour de force “The Living Tree” written by the duo, which was a huge hit for Dame Shirley Bassey.
 “The Living Tree” was recorded by Dame Shirley for her 2007 album Get the Party Started.
 The album was produced by Lamborn and Feeney and that should tell you all you need to know about this duos musical standing.